Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Results

 The identification and flagging of these features by use of the secondary letters in the class designation is carried over in this scheme with a slight modification.
 First, we do not differentiate between the \class{k}- and the \class{n}-feature.
-Both are centered around \SI{0.9}{\micro\meter} and after slope removal, we find no appreciable systematic difference between the features in a sample of spectra previously classified as \class{Xk} or \class{Xn}.
-We do not rule out that these features are imprinted by different surface mineralogies, however, we choose the evidence in the data over class continuity, we decide to drop the \class{n}-feature and continue with only the \class{k}-feature.
+Both are centred around \SI{0.9}{\micro\meter} and after slope removal, we find no appreciable systematic difference between the features in a sample of spectra previously classified as \class{Xk} or \class{Xn}.
+We do not rule out that these features are imprinted by different surface mineralogies; however, we chose the evidence in the data over class continuity, we decided to drop the \class{n}-feature, and continued with only the \class{k}-feature.

 Second, we do not reserve unique classes for observations depicting the \class{e}- or the \class{k}-feature.
 As discussed in \cref{sub:mcomplex}, both features are prevalent in members of the \class{X}-complex showing a variety of spectral slopes and albedos.
-We judge the latter two properties to be more important when deriving classes than the presence of a single feature.
-Furthermore, we note that \class{e} and \class{k} are not mutually exclusive, \eg \nuna{2035}{Stearns} depicts both features as shown in \cref{fig:feature_flags}.
-We thus decide to flag the presence of these features by appending the respective letter to the class designation without considering the resulting combinations such as \class{Mk} or \class{Eek} as proper classes.
+We judge these two properties to be more important when deriving classes than the presence of a single feature.
+Furthermore, we note that \class{e} and \class{k} are not mutually exclusive; for example, \nuna{2035}{Stearns} depicts both features as shown in \cref{fig:feature_flags}.
+We thus decided to flag the presence of these features by appending the respective letter to the class designation without considering the resulting combinations such as \class{Mk} or \class{Eek} as proper classes.

 On the other hand, the \class{h}-feature is treated consistently with the Bus-DeMeo system.
 It is exclusive to the members of the \class{C}-complex and displays a much narrower, continuous distribution than the other two features, as shown in \cref{sub:ccomplex}.
 Any sample depicting the \SI{0.7}{\micro\meter} band is assigned to the \class{Ch}-class, regardless of the subclass in the \class{C}-complex that the spectra falls in.